SNAP Benefits in Virginia: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

 Benny is a free app that helps you track your EBT balance in real-time.
-It also gives you cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+It also lets you get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

-To get started, link your EBT card to the app.
-After you shop, scan your receipt with Benny to receive cashback on SNAP-eligible items.
+To get started, simply link your EBT card to the app.
+After you shop, scan your receipt with Benny to receive cashback on your SNAP-eligible items.

 Download the app